Ask the Expert: Surprising Causes of Hair Loss According to Lourd Ramos

 “A lot of people have also done DIY hair color because they want to copy K-drama highlights, but there is a tendency to overcook the hair, use colorants poorly, have bad timing, or do it without help.
 After two weeks, their hair starts to get dry and frizzy, and after it breaks, it falls.
 Hair straightening or Brazilian blow-dry is also dangerous because it’s so easy to leave the product on for too long, resulting in breakage and hair loss.”

 Hair loss can be reversed and prevented with the proper care and the right products.
-“A good shampoo at pH 5.5 is nourishing to the scalp.
+“A good shampoo at is nourishing to the scalp.
 Buy the tester sizes and using them for a week before getting the bigger bottles.
 Stop using hot water on your hair or finish with cooler water to seal your cuticles.”

-“Avoid heat-activated activities like ironing or curling your hair if you’re prone to hair fall.
+“Avoid heat-activated activities like ironing or if you’re prone to hair fall.
 Have a healthy, balanced) diet and exercise four times a week to produce pH 5.5 oil, and your hair follicles will be super happy,” says Lourd.
 “Oh, and don’t believe the myth that you’re not supposed to shampoo daily — shampooing every day is your best defense against hair loss.”

 Hair loss can result from different factors — from the climate and the food that we eat, to the products we use and the way we style our hair.
 If you’re experiencing unusual hair loss, identifying your hair loss triggers can help you address it, as well as find the right shampoos and conditioners to use to keep your hair and scalp healthy.